alunelo/configure-ad/README.md

 </p>

 <h1>On-premises Active Directory Deployed in the Cloud (Azure)</h1>
-This tutorial outlines the implementation of on-premises Active Directory within Azure Virtual Machines.<br />
+This project explores the deployment, management, and automation of On-Premises Active Directory (AD) in Microsoft Azure.
+The goal is to automate AD tasks with PowerShell scripts, manage user accounts by creating Organizational Units (OUs), generating bulk user accounts, enabling/disabling accounts, and enforcing security policies like account lockout..<br />

 <h2>Environments and Technologies Used</h2>